-- Based on SOP, the crew should push down the nose until out of stall, and get 15 degree flaps, roll to wings level and increase power as needed.
-The crew did not set flap however the first officer asked pilot about flap setting.
-MCT power was previously set on the PWR MGT selector. - Based to on date QRH, at this situation crew should push control wheel firmly, get 15 degree flap, set MCT power, CL to max RPM, PL to notch and then notify the ATC.
-This procedure is different from SOP. - There is no any reference in new QRH of FCOM with version 2018 or SOP that the crew is authorized to push power lever up to RAMP or Wall for stall recovery to increase power.
-Also if crew does not set CL to MAX, propeller will not reach to MAX RPM.
+Based on SOP, the crew should push down the nose until out of stall, and get 15 degree flaps, roll to wings level and increase power as needed.
+The crew did not set flap although the first officer asked the pilot about flap setting.
+MCT power was previously set on the PWR MGT selector.

+- ❖ Based to on date QRH, at this situation crew should push control wheel firmly, get 15 degree flap, set MCT power, CL to max RPM, PL to notch and then notify the ATC.
+This procedure is different from SOP. - ❖ There is a reference in new QRH of FCOM with version 2018 or SOP that the crew should increase power as required for stall recovery which does not limit pilot for advancing Power lever.
+But if crew does not set CL to MAX, propeller will not reach MAX RPM on the type of ATR72-212.

 At 09:31:23, at 14,200 ft and IAS 137 kt, the autopilot was re-engaged again and took the control of the pitch and roll attitude.
-Pitch increased up to -5° and aircraft rolled right to 12° .
-The pitch increased and reached -4° , while the airplane rolled to the right, banking 12° right wing down.
+Pitch increased up to -5° and aircraft rolled right to 12°.
+The pitch increased and reached -4°, while the aircraft rolled to the right, banking 12° right wing down.

-During the last A/P engagement, the A/P had not the authority to capture the requested altitude without first overshooting it due to the initial conditions: engagement at less than 500 ft from the target altitude, at a vertical speed of more than 4,000 ft/min.
+During the last A/P engagement, the A/P did not have the authority to capture the requested altitude without first overshooting it due to the initial conditions: engagement at less than 500 ft from the target altitude, at a vertical speed of more than 4,000 ft/min.
 The BEA analysis of the recorded parameters validated the autopilot behavior.
 The non- capture of the selected altitude of 14,000 ft was only due to the initial condition of the A/P engagement: close to the selected altitude with a high initial vertical speed to allow the capture of the selected altitude without first overshooting it.